JimmyChenSSW/SSW.Rules.Content/rules/keep-yourself-connected-overseas/rule.md

 ✅ Disposal of a used e-SIM can be done easily with a few clicks

-Note: Sometimes it is better to use a eSIM travel app e.g. <https://roamless.com/> or <https://mobimatter.com/>
+Note: Sometimes it is better to use an eSIM travel app e.g. <https://roamless.com/> or <https://mobimatter.com/>

-You can buy eSIM and add to your mobile directly which is available in most countries.
+You can buy eSIM and add it to your mobile directly which is available in most countries.

 ### Option B. Portable 4G Router